agile-ts/documentation/docs/packages/react/features/Hooks.md

 ```
 `useAgile` returns the current _output_ of the passed State.

+It is also possible to bind more than one State to our component at once.
 ```ts
   const [myCoolState1, myCoolStat2] = useAgile([MY_COOL_STATE1, MY_COOL_STATE2]);
 ```
-It is also possible to bind more than one State to our component at once.
 The binding of multiple State Instances, can lower the rerender count of our component,
 because it allows AgileTs to determine
-whether it can combine two rerender triggered by different States and at same point in time.
+if it can combine two rerender triggered by different States at same point in time.
 Here `useAgile` returns the _output_ of the passed States, in the same order
 as they were passed.

+We are not limited to States, we can bind all Agile Instances that own
+an `observer` to a React Component.
 ```ts
   const [myCollection, myGroup] = useAgile([MY_COLLECTION, MY_GROUP]);
 ```
-We are not limited to States, we can bind all Agile Instances that own
-an `observer` to a React Component.
+Agile Instances with `observer`:
 - State
 - Group
 - Computed
 - Item
 - Collection (_exception_ since it has no `observer`)

 ### 🔴 Example